visgl/deck.gl/docs/README.md

 * Cartographic projections and integration with major basemap providers including Mapbox, Google Maps and Esri ArcGIS
 * A catalog of proven, well-tested layers

 deck.gl is designed to be highly customizable.
 All layers come with flexible APIs to allow programmatic control of each aspect of the rendering.
-All core classes such are easily extendable by the users to address custom use cases.
+All core classes are easily extendable by the users to address custom use cases.

 ## Community